+Research

-Research NHS Lothian is committed to supporting clinical research.
-If you are eligible for any research studies, someone from the research team may contact you with information.
+NHS Lothian is committed to supporting clinical research.
+If you are eligible for any research studies, someone from the research team may contact you with information that you can read.
 If you do not wish to take part in any research, this will not affect your clinical care in any way.

-More Information More information is available on the NHS Lothian website:
+More Information

-Search: 'NHS Lothian Home After Surgery' Other booklets available in this series include:
+Other booklets available in this series include: